itz-me-zappex/flux/README.md

 ### Types of limits and which you should use
 - FPS limits recommended for online and multiplayer games and if you do not mind to use MangoHud.
-- CPU limits greater than zero recommended for online and multiplayer games in case you do not use MangoHud, but you should be ready for stuttery audio, because `cpulimit` tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
+- CPU limits greater than zero recommended for online/multiplayer games in case you do not use MangoHud and for CPU heavy applications e.g. VirtualBox and Handbrake with encoding on CPU, but you should be ready for stuttery audio which caused because of `cpulimit` tool which interrupts process with `SIGSTOP` and `SIGCONT` signals, to fix that on systems with Pipewire and Wireplumber check [this](#mute-process-audio-on-unfocus-pipewire--wireplumber).
-- CPU limit equal to zero recommended for singleplayer games or online games in offline mode, this method freezes game completely to make it just hang in RAM without using any CPU or GPU resources.
+- CPU limit equal to zero (freezing) recommended for singleplayer games, online games in offline mode and for stuff which consumes resources in background without reason, makes game/app just hang in RAM without consuming neither CPU nor GPU resources.

 ## Possible questions
 ### How does that daemon work?